SAP-samples/btp-cap-dox-invoice-validation/docs/tutorial/3-integrate/3-Notifications.md

 -   A document is uploaded
 -   A snapshot is downloaded

-For demo purposes, we simulated this idea to send out notifications, in that we write logs through the [CAP's native CDS logger](https://cap.cloud.sap/docs/node.js/cds-log#cds-log-logger) in those situations.
+For demo purposes, we simulated this idea to send out notifications, in that we write logs through the [CAP native CDS logger](https://cap.cloud.sap/docs/node.js/cds-log#cds-log-logger) in those situations.
 Here are a few examples:

 **FORWARD** an invoice: